aelydens/teamworldbot/README.md

 III.
 Technical Complexity: The Encryption-Decryption Algorithm will require organic development and testing.
 In addition, Front End development and API deployment will require the application of new skills in a short amount of time.

-V. Time (6 weeks): The limited time to work through the development cycle and address any potential problems presents significant risk.
+IV.
+Time (6 weeks): The limited time to work through the development cycle and address any potential problems presents significant risk.
 It will be crucial that we honestly evaluate our skillsets and adequately define a project that can be completed in the allocated time.

+V.  Scope and Feature Creep:  Failure to define the project and deviate from requirements and features will increase the risk of producing an incomplete project.

 VI.
-Scope and Feature Creep:  Failure to define the project and deviate from requirements and features will increase the risk of producing an incomplete project.

-VII.
 Unknown Risk: All projects have unknown risks.
 We have to be aware of unknown problems that could arise and be generous in allocating time to complete tasks.
 In addition, we must be realistic of the time and complexity factors of the project.
 Unforeseen problems have the ability to drastically impact the timeline.

 VII.
 Experience: We are emerging computer scientists with limited to no experience with a collaborative software project.
 The project will require the application of new skills, and the time to complete tasks will generally be longer and more arduous than for a veteran developer.
 Our ability to estimate complexity and timing has not been hardened with experience, so there’s a risk of underestimating.